 ERISA plan document (aka wrap doc)

-- Wrap summary plan description (SPD)
+Wrap summary plan description (SPD)

-- Section 125 premium-only-plan (POP)
+Section 125 premium-only-plan (POP)

-When You Don't Need to Update Your Plan Document
+Best Practice: Annually Update Your Plan Document

-In years where there are minor benefit changes—that is, changes to benefits that don't affect the legal terms and conditions of the document—your company can put off a plan document update for a year or so.
-Benefits changes that don't necessitate a plan document update (assuming ERISAfire prepared your prior plan document) include:
+In years where there are minor benefit changes—that is, changes to benefits that don't affect the legal terms and conditions of the document and are communicated during open enrollment—the plan document will still serve its bare minimum task of documenting the structure of your benefits for purposes of ERISA (assuming ERISAfire prepared your prior plan document).
+These include:

-- Change of carrier
+Change of carrier

 Addition or dropping of an ancillary line of coverage

 Change in employee contribution rate

 Increase or decrease in participation

 We do still want to know about changes to your benefits each year, so we can update your coverages in the compliance calendar app.
-That way you'll continue to receive only relevant compliance alerts.
-Pro Tip: Upload your new open enrollment guide in our in-app messenger (friendly little blue guy in the bottom right-hand corner of this screen), and we'll take it from there.
+That way you'll continue to receive only relevant compliance alerts. 💡 Pro Tip: Upload your new open enrollment guide in our in-app messenger (friendly little blue guy in the bottom right-hand corner of this screen), and we'll take it from there.